 In typical leftist fashion, a commenter on the Democratic Underground (with agreement from others), never fearful of the most intense hypocrisy, suggested, “In a civilized world we could expect Prosser to concede” even if the original count showed him “beaten by one vote.”
 Can anyone say Bush v.
 Gore?

-I don’t like anything that makes American elections look “dodgy,” as my Australian wife might say, but despite the expected there is no reason to think that this was anything other than simple human error (leaving out the totals for an entire city is much less likely to be an attempt at fraud than some huge change in a city’s original count would be).
+I don’t like anything that makes American elections look “dodgy,” as my Australian wife might say, but despite the expected grousing on the left there is no reason to think that this was anything other than simple human error (leaving out the totals for an entire city is much less likely to be an attempt at fraud than some huge change in a city’s original count would be).

 Still, one can’t help but sit back and enjoy — at least for a few minutes because obviously this is a rather fluid situation — an election where the last votes aren’t from Democrat strongholds, aren’t likely to be votes by the dead, the illegal, the late-arriving absentees, and the incarcerated — each group a remarkably reliable Democrat voting bloc, such as those who gave the U.S. Senate Race to Al Franken in 2008.